entando/entando-docs/vuepress/docs/next/docs/getting-started/concepts-overview.md

 ## Entando Ingresses

 An ingress is a Kubernetes resource that exposes HTTP and HTTPS paths from outside an Entando Cluster to services within it.
-Rules defined on the ingress resource control traffic routing.
+Traffic routing is controlled by rules defined on the ingress resource.

 When deploying a cluster, ingresses are generated for the resources that must be exposed to external services.
 The Entando Operator and custom resource controllers create the ingresses and set the correct paths and certificates.
 Entando implements Keycloak and EntandoApp ingresses.
 #### Keycloak Ingress